superbr4in/stimpak/README.md

 **S**tandard **T**emplate library **Im**provement **Pa**c**k**age

-This is a header-only project without further requirements except the `C++17` language standard.
+This is a header-only project on the `C++17` language standard without further requirements.

 ## Features